TUC-ProAut/libRSF/docs/ROBUST.md

 ## RA-L 2020 Applications

-In 2020 we introduced a new representation of Gaussian mixtures for factor graphs that rely on a least squares back-end.
+In 2020 we introduced a new representation of Gaussian mixtures for factor graphs that reliy on a least squares back-end.
-Previous models are either approximations like Max-Mixture [2] or ill-posed like the Sum-Mixture which is based on [3].
+Previous models are either approximations like Max-Mixture [2] or ill-posed like Sum-Mixture which is based on [3].
 We proposed the Max-Sum-Mixture model [1] which combines the advantages of both approaches without their drawbacks.
 Our model is an almost linear and exact representation of a GMM for least squares.